AryamanSharma17/ScenRec/Readme.md

 ![Picture1](https://github.com/AryamanSharma17/ScenRec/assets/56839113/e611fdc5-b539-40f9-b73e-09ab3187a51d)

 This repository contains "Les Furnitures", a 3D Room Representation using a single image: A master project done for the "Complex Computer Rendering Methods in Real Time" course at Jean Monnet University.
-By using GroundingDINO and SegmentAnything we detect the furniture and by using ZoeDepth we calculate the relative depth.
+By using GroundingDINO and SegmentAnything we detect the furniture and by using ZoeDepth or LeReS we calculate the relative depth.
 Finally, we introduce a visualization in a browser or VR using Three.js.

 ## Usage
-Clone the repository by running the following in terminal:
+1. Clone the repository by running the following in terminal:
 ``
 git clone https://github.com/AryamanSharma17/ScenRec.git
 ``

-Create a Virtual environment using:
+2. Create a Virtual environment using:

 conda env create -f env.yml